Increasing Data Rate through Shaping on Wireless Channels Subject to Mobility and Delay Spread: Shaping

 \subsection{LDPC Decoding}

 LLR computation for LDPC decoding is presented in Algorithm~\ref{alg:llrs}.
 The algorithm takes as input the equalized symbols, the constellation points, the label map which corresponds to the labels for both inner and outer constellation (each label is mapped to exactly two symbols), noise variance, and the prior probabilities of the constellation points in the log scale.
-From Steps 3 -- 9, a minimum distance metric is computed and the prior probabilities are introduced.
+From Steps 3 -- 9, a minimum distance metric is computed and the prior probabilities are introduced\footnote{\textcolor{black}{The probability of $1$s in the shaping code provides the priors for the outer constellation points and the probability of $0$s provides the priors for inner constellation points.
+This is because once the choice is made between the inner and outer constellation, the information symbols are chosen uniformly at random. }}.
 From Steps 10 -- 15, the Algorithm combines the metrics for all the points that have the same label using the log sum exponential approximation for improving numerical stability~\cite{bishop2006pattern}.
 Combining metrics is essential since more than one constellation point is mapped to the same index (see Sec.~\ref{subsec:shap_enc}).
 Steps 16 through 22 compute the logits to LLR conversion in the usual way.